 Where do roaches live?

-Roaches gravitate to dark areas that go undisturbed for longer periods of time (think of those spaces behind the refrigerator, beneath cabinets, all those forgotten corners or pantry shelves, storage closets).
+Roaches gravitate toward dark areas that go undisturbed for longer periods of time (think of those spaces behind the refrigerator, beneath cabinets, all those forgotten corners or pantry shelves, storage closets).
 These are places that can easily accumulate plenty of "food" for potential roach residents, and the low light appeals to their nocturnal preferences.

 How do you know if you have a roach problem?